femabeh/policeshield/README.md

 FiveM Police Shield

-made by xander1998 modified to use with ESX jobs and made it an item to require
+made by xander1998

+Changes:
+  Work with ESX Jobs
+  Add as Item to require
+  Add Config
+  Changed for new ESX Versions (Tested: 1.8.5)